agdestein/IncompressibleNavierStokes.jl/docs/src/features/closure.md

     cd IncompressibleNavierStokes/lib/NeuralClosure
     ```

-For [large eddy simulation (LES)](les.md), a closure model is
+Large eddy simulation, a closure model is required.
+With
-required.
-With IncompressibleNavierStokes, a neural closure model can be
+IncompressibleNavierStokes, a neural closure model can be trained on filtered
-trained on filtered DNS data.
+DNS data.
 The discrete DNS equations are given by

 ```math
 \begin{split}